Oryss/souldiers-tweaks/index.md

 ## Warning

 The reset button does not always reset to the real original values.
-For example the enemy health modifier doesn't take the original difficulty level's value.
-If you're playing on Easy the original value could be 0.5, but the mod will put it at 1.

 **These values might be saved with your save file, which means it could make changes that would be hard to revert.**

 I'll see if there is a way to be able to disable the mod's values and let the game take over.